Friedewald train collision: Investigation

 The accident was investigated by the local police.
 Spokesman Joerg Weyand said "The reasons are not clear at the moment.
 We cannot say if human error or technical failure caused the crash".
 The parts played in the accident by a driver and a train conductor are under investigation.
 As of 2 October 2009, the state's attorneys' investigations were still going on.
 Expert for transport safety Ulrich Maschek of the Dresden University of Technology criticized that the trains were not equipped with GPS-based modules automatically warning or halting trains about to collide: "Modern technology and historical vehicles are not mutually exclusive", he said.

 It is indicated that the accident was caused by one train leaving a station without permission.
 Court proceedings before Amtsgericht Meißen confirmed that the scheduled train No. 3011, hauled by engine 99 1789, had left Friedewald Bad without permission despite the other train on the line.
-In addition, the train crew had failed to stop at a signalling board (an "Ne 1" trapezoid board) and used the wrong track in Friedewald Bad.
+In addition, the train crew had failed to stop at a signalling board (an "So 5" trapezoid board) and used the wrong track in Friedewald Bad.
 Driver and conductor were fined.